 All unpaid accounts that are older than 60 days will be classified as a bad debt.
 Delinquent fees may be added at this time and the bad debts will be submitted to the State of Kansas Setoff Program for collection and reporting purposes.

-All checks issued to the City of Iola are automatically processed twice by the bank, before the City is notified of a bad check.
+All checks issued to the City of Iola are automatically processed once by the bank, before the City is notified of a bad check.
 The City is required to redeem the check within 24 hours.
 When advised by the bank of a bad check, the City will notify the customer that the amount of the check plus a $30.00 fee must be paid within a specified time.
 After two bad checks on any account in a year, the customer will be required to pay cash for a period of one year.

 Any gas, water, or electric customers requesting reconnection of service, which has been disconnected during the off-season for a period of more than 30 days, shall be charged a fee of $40.00 for gas, $20.00 for water and $20.00 for electric.
 Commercial customers will be charged the same with the exception of electric and it will be $25.00.
 Fees shall apply, but are not limited to, seasonal shutoffs for gardens, air conditioners, furnaces, extended vacations and owners disconnecting for seasonal savings.